ikas/pvsio-web/examples/demos/car/README.md

 #### Right  circle
 The right circle also consists of two main components:
- * *Tachometer*: a gauge that displays the current rotations of the car
+ * *Tachometer*: a gauge that displays the current rotations of the car.
  * *Engine temperature*: a thermometer also represented by a gauge.

 #### Central dashboard